ikarus23/MifareClassicTool/README.md

 You can try to read a tag with this key file using &quot;Read Tag&quot; from main menu.

-Once you know some keys, you can put them into a simple text file (one key per line).
-You can do this on your PC and transfer the file to the *MifareClassicTool/key-files/* directory (on external storage), or you can create a new key file via &quot;Edit or Add Key File&quot; from main menu.
+Once you know some keys, you cam to put them into a simple text file (one key per line).
+You can do this on your PC and import the file using MCT's import/export tool, or you can create a new key file via &quot;Edit or Add Key File&quot; from main menu.
 If you are finished setting up your key file, you can read a tag using &quot;Read Tag&quot; from main menu.